-MARCH PUPPIES: My apricot & white Decker rat terrier Debbie has been bred to Hank, a pearl tri color large standard with Decker bloodlines in his background.
+MARCH PUPPIES: My apricot & white Decker rat terrier Debbie was bred to Hank, a pearl (blue and chocolate) tri color large standard with Decker bloodlines in his background.
 Debbie is 18.5" at the withers and 34 pounds, Hank is 17" and 28 pounds.
-If all goes well puppies would be born around the second week of March, 2018.
-With this breeding we hope to learn if they carry each others' colors of apricot and pearl, if they don't we'll still be happy with the expected black and white tri color pups.
-The biggest reason I picked Hank to use for stud is his disposition, he is so friendly with people, children, and other pets but also a great hunter, that drive to dispatch vermin combined with their affection for family makes them incredibly versatile.
+They had nine black, white, and tan puppies, some piebald and some irish/tuxedo marked, these pups carry the colors of their parents; apricot, blue and chocolate.
+I chose Hank to use for stud primarily for his disposition, he is so friendly with people, children, and other pets but also a great hunter, that drive to dispatch vermin combined with their affection for family makes them incredibly versatile.
 As an owner of great danes, size was also an important factor, the large and giant standard rat terriers are incredibly durable and a great fit for my family.

 Pictures of Hank and Debbie below.